 Iris Confusa (similar to Iris Japonica and Iris Wattii)

-IRIS CONFUSA is similar to IRIS JAPONICA and IRIS WATTII (The names are regularly interchanged) aka THE BAMBOO IRIS
+IRIS CONFUSA is similar to IRIS JAPONICA and IRIS WATTII (the names are regularly interchanged) aka THE BAMBOO IRIS

 The flowers are 4–5.5 cm in diameter, and come in shades of soft lavender, to pale blue, to white with wavy or scalloped edges.

 The stems have 4-6 spathes (leaves of the flower bud), which are generally membranous.
 They are 1.5cm wide.It has flattened, (bamboo) cane-like stems, that can grow up to between 25–120 cm tall.
 It has 5-8 slender branches (or pedicels) near top of the plant.
 The stiff pedicels are 1.5–2 cm long.
 The stems can lie along the ground (after flowering) and can eventually produce roots, creating larger clumps of plants.

-It has stout, creeping rhizomes.
-They are short and bamboo-like.
-It also has short stolons.
-On top of the rhizome are various scars and the remains of last seasons leaves.
-The creeping habit eventually forms thick clumps.It has 10 or more leaves that are grouped together as a fan-shape.
+The plant has 5-8 stout, creeping rhizomes, which are short and bamboo-like.
+The rhizome also has short stolons.
+The creeping habit eventually forms thick clumps.
+The plant has 10 or more leaves that are grouped together as a fan-shape.

-It is similar in form to Iris japonica and Iris wattii.
+IRIS CONFUSA is similar in form to Iris japonica and Iris wattii.
 Iris confusa is larger than Iris japonica in all parts.
 Also the foliage of Iris japonica, has less attractive foliage than Iris wattii, it is smaller and has smaller flowers.